 If you take the time to think about what qualities you display to your friends that make you a good friend, you'll be more aware of them and your date will instantly pick up on them.
 This will allow you to get out of your head!

 Now don't get trapped in the friend zone, remember to bring those parts of you that are the lover to the table in an appropriate way.
 A lover might say, "You have an amazing smile.
 Your face just lights up when you smile.
 I'm enjoying that."
 A friend isn't going to say that.

 You know what it's like to connect with people.
 You connect with friends, family, and co-workers.

 It is no different to connect with a woman on a date.
 It takes being present.
 It takes enjoying yourself in the moment.
 It takes letting go.
 And it takes stepping out of the friend zone and into your lover self.
 If you do all of those things, you won't be stuck in the friend zone.
 You'll be in the lover zone.

-And finally, if a woman says she just wants to be your friend and you know you want so much more, my advice is to gently, calmly and quietly walk away because its just going to make you crazy.
-Sending you a big hug!
+And, finally, if a woman says she just wants to be your friend and you know you want so much more, my advice is to gently, calmly and quietly walk away because its just going to make you crazy.

 This article was originally published at Gay Girl Dating Coach.
 Reprinted with permission from the author.